AlexShkarin/pyLabLib/docs/devices/PCO_SC2.rst

 PCO SC2 cameras interface
 =========================

 SC2 is the interface used with PCO cameras.
-It has been tested with pco.edge cameras with CLHS and regular CameraLink interfaces.
+It has been tested with pco.edge cameras with CLHS and regular CameraLink interfaces, and with pco.pixelfly usb cameras.
 A detailed description of the interface is given in the `manual <https://www.pco.de/fileadmin/fileadmin/user_upload/pco-manuals/pco.sdk_manual.pdf>`__.

 The code is located in :mod:`pylablib.devices.PCO`, and the main camera class is :class:`pylablib.devices.PCO.PCOSC2Camera<.SC2.PCOSC2Camera>`.